 - Your child dies. - You die.
 If that happens, this plan will end; however, coverage for anyone under this plan may be continued under a separate plan. - You or another parent or guardian enters full-time United States military service. - Your child starts coverage by a group plan offered through work or a public program.
 In that case, you can take them off this plan starting the first day of the month after they start their new plan.
 You will need to let us know right away.
 If you do not let us know, we will continue to bill you for this plan.
 You cannot cancel this plan if you move your child to a different individual plan.

 You need to tell us in writing within 30 days after one of these events happens.
-You also need to send us proof of the event.
 We will refund any unused part of your Premium.